 A nun is a woman who has taken special vows and dedicated her life to the service of the church and its people.
 Nuns lead a totally religious life.
 Becoming a nun calls for chastity, poverty and obedience.
-Catholic nuns must be Catholic and unmarried virgins.
+Catholic nuns must be Catholic, but they do not need to be virgins.
 Many years ago parents hoped that their daughter would choose a celibate life and become a nun.
 That's changed drastically over the years.
 Today very few women are willing to live a nun's life, hence the current crisis in the Catholic Church.
 Becoming a nun involves an intense training period, as well as lots of personal sacrifice.
 You must take a deep look inside yourself to know if you're cut out to be a nun.
 If you feel a strong calling of faith and would like to learn how to become a nun, then keep on reading.

 - Get an education.
 Most religious communities require their applicants to have at least a bachelor's degree, preferably from a religious college.